Skip to content

 random_index = random.randint(0, len(nums) - 1)

-# Retrieve and return a random element
+# Retrieve and return the random element

 random_num = nums[random_index]